AndreaRichardt/sp500-sector-analysis/README.md

 **Category 3:** Risk Assessment and Volatility Patterns
 **Category 4:** Capital Efficiency and Investment Optimization

-The SQL queries used to inspect and clean the data for this analysis can be found [here](#).
+The SQL queries used to inspect and clean the data for this analysis can be found [here](Scripts).

-Targeted SQL queries regarding various business questions can be found [here](#).

 An interactive Tableau dashboard used to report and explore sector trends can be found [here](#).